Bartholomey/the_lake_redoubt/julija/23_chapter_twenty-three.md

 Days before the last Julija’s visit, my head was filled with the unpleasant feeling of *what else is there to do;* is there anything I can become excited about besides Julija’s visits?
 Yes, there are things I am still able to ... not enjoy, but merely tolerate.
 I feel like a hardened fortification; I just am, protecting whatever is inside of me.
 Are those insides worthy of sustaining, though?
 I will never be able to transform myself into a blossoming flower.
 When the ice thickens around me, I become distant and ruthless; I rarely find myself in the right mood to tolerate sentimental thoughts about elegance-invoking things.
 They irritate me; I dismiss them as nonsense.
 I harden and come off as inaccessible.

-This typical late afternoon blackness of Novembre is uncanny; it’s pressing against my head.
+This typical late afternoon blackness of November is uncanny; it’s pressing against my head.

 **176**

-When I look at people marching in the streets, the sense of violence this cold world is able to project becomes unbearable, especially when compared to the warmth I experienced during Julija’s recent stay.
+When I look at people marching in the street, the sense of violence this cold world is able to project becomes unbearable, especially when compared to the warmth I experienced during Julija’s recent stay.
 But if I remember a pleasant feeling related to her, I become filled with sadness, knowing I can’t simply re-wind back time to those moments.
 And when I remember all those intimate things I wrote down before your eyes, I feel silly and exposed.
 Had people seen them, they would have derided me.

 I do not want to expose myself to the world while I’m still alive.
 As strange as it may sound, I do not want foreign eyes floating in my mindscape.
 As of today, you are the only stranger present in it.
 Lake Redoubt, however, as you know, is still off-limits.